 Hakone is a popular place to visit in Japan since you can see the view of Mount Fuji and enjoy hot springs.
 Narukawa Art Museum is one of the best viewing spots near Lake Ashinoko.

 Owakudani is the area around a crater created by the last eruption of Mount Hakone, some 3,000 years ago.
 You can watch over Mt.Fuji from the ropeway if the sky is clear!

 You can see Mt.Fuji even in Tokyo!
 Tokyo Skytree is 634 meters high, which is the tallest building in Tokyo and one of the best viewing spots to enjoy a panoramic view of the cityscape and Mount Fuji in the background.
 It’s visible only in the sunny days so choose the day carefully when to go there.

 When is the best season to see Mount Fuji?

 The interesting analysis shows the highest ratio of the number of days you can see Mt.
-Fuji from Fuji city, Shizuoka (mapped No.6) in 2018 is in January and February.
+Fuji from Fuji City, Shizuoka (mapped No.6) in 2018 is in January and February.
 These are the coldest months in Japan so usually people would avoid these months to travel.
 But surprisingly, these are the months with the highest chance to see Mt.
 Fuji, over 70% chance!

 On the contrary, there is only a 30% chance that you will see Fuji-san in the summer season.
 There are lots of beautiful days but often clouds would hide the mountain and you can’t see the iconic mountain.

 When is the best season to climb Fujisan?

 Climbing up Mt.
-Fuji is really valuable experience.
+Fuji is a really valuable experience.
 Although it’s the highest mountain in Japan, it’s not very difficult to climb.
 You can see many children climbing Mt.
 Fuji too!

 But the mountain opens only in July and August so if you want to climb Mt.Fuji, go there in July and August.
 It is quite popular in the season, so arrange your trip to the summit beforehand!